plastikaweb/plastikspace/documentation/nx-architecture.md

 A utility contains common utilities/services used by many libraries.
 Often there is no ngModule and the library is simply a collection of utilities or pure functions.

+#### entity

+These libraries should handle scope related types definitions.
+Utilities strongly related with these entities could also live hear near the types definitions.

 > Naming: util (if nested), or util-* (e.g., util-arrays)

 ### Linting Rules and built-in constraints Based Upon Tags